Furnace Repair Checklist

 - Make certain that the button is switched to “heat” rather than “off” or “cool.”

 - Make certain the program is set to the appropriate day and time and is programmed to “run.”
 If you’re having problems overriding the setting, set the temperature by utilizing the up/down arrows and using the “hold” button.
-This will cause the heating to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.